Chicken Soup

 4. Add fresh vegetables: Dice the remaining carrots and celery.
 Return the broth to the pot, add the vegetables, and simmer for 10-12 minutes, until just tender.

+Keep the simmer gentle.
+A hard boil can make the broth cloudy and the chicken tough, while a quiet simmer gives you cleaner flavor and better texture.
 Serve with crackers, buttered toast, a simple sandwich, or a green salad.
 A squeeze of lemon at the table is especially good if the soup tastes rich but needs a little lift.

 Variations